exakat/php-dictionary/dictionary/callable.ini.rst

 Callables
 ---------

-Callables are objects that can pass the callable typehint.
+A callable is an object that can pass the ``callable`` typehint.

-Callable may be callbacks, closures or arrow functions.
+A callable may be a callback function or method, a closure or an arrow function.

-Classes may also be callable, when they implement the magic method __invoke().
+Classes may also be callable, when they implement the magic method ``__invoke()``.

 .. code-block:: php